daosgava/poc-mapbox-mapillary-integration/README.md

-# Mapbox GL JS and Mapillary JS POC
+# Mapbox and Mapillary Integration POC

 This POC shows how to use Mapbox GL JS and Mapillary JS to display a map with Mapillary images.